-5. Give your migration project a name, and when finished, press “Next” to continue:
+5. Give your migration project a name, and when finished, click“Next” to continue.

-6. Select Device42 as your Azure Migration assessment tool by clicking on it so it is selected as pictured.
-Click “Next” to choose Device42:
+6. Select Device42 as your Azure Migration assessment tool by clicking on it so it is selected as shown below.
+Click “Next” to choose Device42.

 7. You can add a migration tool at this point if know which you want to use, but the default is to skip adding a migration tool for now (you can choose a tool when you are ready to migrate).
-Ensure the “skip adding a migration tool for now” checkbox is checked, and choose “Next” to continue.
+Make sure the “Skip adding a migration tool for now” checkbox is checked, and click “Next” to continue.

-11. Fill out the form & click “Start your Free Trial” to download Device42.
+11. Fill out the form and click “Start your Free Trial” to download Device42.
 Your download should be e-mailed to you immediately.

 Exporting your Business Apps to Azure for Migration